 Levi: For sure.

 Jean: Jennie, how did you overcome that?

-Jennie: Well, I think – well, it was talking through it.
-And that’s always the thing, is communicating, like, “This is how I feel when this happens.”
-But it was, um, realizing that – because I think I just didn’t realize it until there was a point where I was like, “This is why.”
-And I mean…
+Jennie: Well, I think, well, it was talking through it and that’s always the thing is communicating.
+Like, this is how I feel when this happens, but it was, um, realizing that… ’cause I think I just didn’t realize it until there was a point where I was like, this is why.
+And-

-Levi: You know, which, I think for a lot of pastors, it would be a fear of that, you know, because, uh, there’s maybe, uh, an assumption that, you know, that’s something you do when things are going wrong.
-I would say it’s something you should do to keep things from going wrong, just like you change the oil in your car, you know?
+Levi: You know, which I think for a lot of pastors, there would be a fear of that, you know, ’cause, uh, there’s maybe a assumption that, you know, that’s something you do when, when things are going wrong.
+I would say it’s something you should do to keep things from going wrong.

 Jim: That’s a great point.

 Levi: So, for us to work through that and, uh, have a lotta help to have someone we can talk to about it and process things through and just to be able to be honest and with a third party that would listen and hear both sides and kind of steer us towards, uh, some healthy patterns in our marriage.
 And, th- that really helped us out a lot.
 And, and to say, like, look, I, I’m not your dad and I’m gonna honor you and love you and trust you.
 And, and look, I’m, we’re gonna… If there’s something you’re uncomfortable about, please pull that quality control chain and I’ll do the same thing.

 Levi: Uh, but at the same time, we have to trust each other and let this be a new story.